-Public Participation Tools Tool Brief Description When/How to Use The Tool These tools are generally used to INFORM - Promote awareness and educate.
-Public Information Materials Materials designed to provide information on plans, projects and other activities.
-To inform; to reach people that may not provide comments; to ensure certain material is shared.
-Handouts, Fact Sheets Written material provided at meetings.
-To inform; to reach people that may not provide comments; to ensure certain material is shared.
-Newsletters Written material generally provided through a mailing on a regular interval.
-To inform; to reach people that may not provide comments; to ensure certain material is shared.
-Maps/Posters Graphic material that is used in a variety of venues to offer visual understanding of a project.
-To inform; to reach people that may not provide comments; to ensure certain material is shared.
-Information kiosks, event booths Station or booth that provides current planning or project information.
-To provide info where there is a high level of public interest; to improve understanding of the project.
-News Releases Written, concise material designed for the press, highlighting a particular issue, project or other information.
-To inform; to announce certain specific information such as hearings, meetings Open Houses Forum to provide project information.
-To improve understanding of the project Public Hearings Formal Testimony taken on specific projects, plans, activities To meet legal requirements; to allow public opportunity for input; to allow public to express concerns/issues.
-Telephone Hotlines A tool that provides information on a project.
-Can be used to submit questions or comments.
-To support large/complex projects; to provide information Mailing lists A list of persons that have either been selected or have requested information about a project that the project sponsor sends materials to.
-To inform; to announce certain specific information such as hearings, meetings Websites Computer based information repository.
-Posted information may include project information, copies of newsletters, fact sheets, handouts, meeting announcements, environmental documents, etc. To allow anyone anywhere to have information on a project; to reach people across broad geographies; to inform people that won't come to meetings.
-Briefings Presentations to the press or group to raise awareness, answer questions, generate interest.
-To create awareness and build rapport.
-Information Contact (Central Point of Contact) One designated person who serves as a single point of contact for inquiries about a project.
-To provide reliable access to get information and questions answered.
-Listservs and Email (Electronic Distribution) Computer based way to directly contact persons.
-Listservs provide an opportunity for anyone to subscribe/unsubscribe.
-Direct way to contact and share info with stakeholders; can be used to announce new info, meetings, etc.
+Public Participation Brief Description When/How to use Tools Public involvement materials Materials designed to provide information on plans projects and other activities the Tool To inform, to reach people that may not provide comments; to ensure certain material is shared.
+Handouts, Fact Sheets Written material provided at meetings To inform, to reach people that may not provide comments, to ensure certain material is shared Newsletters Written material generally provided through a mailing on a regular interval To inform, to reach people that may not provide comments, to ensure certain material is shared Maps/posters Graphic material that is used in a variety of venues to offer visual understanding of a project To inform, to reach people that may not provide comments, to ensure certain material is shared Information kiosks, event booths Station or booth that provides current planning or project information To provide info where there is a high level of public interest; to improve understanding of the information.
+News Releases Written, concise material designed for the press, highlighting a particular issue, project or other information To inform, to announce certain specific information such as hearings, meetings

+Open Houses Forum to provide project information To improve understanding of the project Public Hearings Formal testimony taken on specific projects, plans and activities To meet legal requirements, to allow public opportunity for input, to allow public to express concerns or issues.
+Telephone Hotlines Provides information on a project and can be used to submit questions or comments To support large/complex projects; to provide information Mailing lists A list of persons that have either been selected or have requested information about a project that the project sponsor sends materials to To inform, to announce certain specific information such as hearings, meetings Websites Computer based information repository.
+Posted information may include project information, copies of newsletters, fact sheets, handouts, meeting announcements, environmental documents To allow anyone anywhere to have information on a project.
+To reach people across broach geographies and inform those that are not at the meetings Briefings Presentation to the press or group to raise awareness, answer questions, generate interest To create awareness and build rapport Information Contact (central point of contact) One designated person who serves as a single point of contact for inquiries about a project To provide reliable access to get information and questions answered Listservs and email Computer based to directly contact persons.
+Listservs provide an opportunity for anyone to subscribe or unsubscribe Direct way to contact and share info with stakeholders, can be used to announce new info, meetings, etc